Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 ### In-memory cache

-- **ElastiCache instance name:**
+- **ElastiCache instance name:** group-88-winterscape-memcache
-- **What data is being cached?:** [eg. Thumbnails from YouTube videos obatined from external API]
+- **What data is being cached?:** JWT tokens
-- **Why is this data likely to be accessed frequently?:** [ eg. Thumbnails from popular YouTube videos are likely to be shown to multiple users ]
+- **Why is this data likely to be accessed frequently?:** Every time a user performs an authenticated route (most of our routes) it needs to check if the token has been invalidated.
+Likewise, its ttl attribute will automatically clean up tokens which will be extremely important when the application scales up to users.
 - **Video timestamp:**
 - **Relevant files:**
+    - src/controllers/userController.js
-    -
+    - src/middleware/cognito.js

 ### Core - Statelessness